Numeric estimation of resource requirements for a practical polarization-frame alignment scheme for QKD: Introduction

 Quantum communications technologies promise to be exciting new avenues for disseminating, processing, and controlling information.
 The most commercially ready of these technologies, quantum key distribution (QKD), distills a secure encryption key from the measurement results of quantum states sent from one party, Alice, to another, Bob, via a quantum channel~\cite{Gisin2002, Scarani2009}.
 In particular, BB84~\cite{Bennett1984} and related QKD protocols utilize the no-cloning theorem on qubit states to guarantee that an eavesdropper cannot ascertain any bits of the key without introducing detectable noise into the measurement statistics.

 Optical platforms are an obvious choice for communicating quantum information, and one common information carrier is the electromagnetic-field polarization of photonic states.
 However, optical polarization denotes a direction in space, and for many quantum communications protocols, such as polarization-encoded BB84, the relative alignment of Alice's and Bob's polarization reference frames is crucial to the protocol's serviceability.
-Ensuring such alignment can be challenging for long-distance transmissions, such as between the ground and an orbiting satellite platform~\cite{Bonato2009}, or through fiber-optic cables between distant sites.

-For protocols that rely on faithful transmission of qubit states over a quantum channel, the orientation and phase of each transmitted state must be preserved.
-This poses a problem beyond spatial frame alignment (see also~\cite{Jeffrey2006}) for birefringent media, such as optical fibers.
-The accumulating effect of birefringence in optical fiber transmission, dependent on temperature, physical coiling of the fiber, and the wavelength of the signal, introduces unpredictable rotations of the polarization state that can be around any axis on the Poincar\'e sphere.
+Furthermore, the phase of each transmitted state must also be preserved, posing a problem beyond spatial frame alignment for birefringent media such as optical fibers (see also Ref.~\cite{Jeffrey2006}).

-A number of frame-alignment schemes for quantum systems have been investigated which aim for optimal outcomes, under particular constraints, by employing multi-photon collectively-entangled states and/or measurements (see, e.g.,~\cite{Bagan2000, Peres2001, Bagan2001a, Bagan2001b, Bagan2004, Ballester2004}).
-Implementing these is difficult in practice, and such schemes tend to scale poorly with distance due to the losses acting upon each photon within these collective systems.
-A more practical approach is to augment quantum communications protocols to be reference-frame independent (RFI), such that they utilize polarization subspaces in a way that is insusceptible to specific issues---for example, utilizing the invariance of the circular polarization basis under physical rotations around the beam path (but not birefringence-induced phase effects) for QKD~\cite{Laing2010, DAmbrosio2012, Wabnig2013, WenYe2015}.
-Another approach applies a generic compensation based on measurements of a correlated side-channel, such as polarimetry of a strong, classical signal multiplexed into the fiber at times or wavelengths near (but distinguishable from) the quantum signal~\cite{Xavier2011, Sasaki2011}.
+Since 2009, our group at the Institute for Quantum Computing, University of Waterloo, has been developing long-distance QKD technology with the goal of achieving Earth-orbiting platforms that service an ecosystem of quantum-secured communications.
+This work is presently culminating in the QEYSSat quantum satellite mission being spearheaded by the Canadian Space Agency, announced in 2017~\cite{CSA2020}.
+Prior, we and colleagues conducted a number of proof-of-principle experiments demonstrating polarization-encoded BB84 in closely related contexts, including over high-loss channels~\cite{Bourgoin2015}, and moving platforms both terrestrial~\cite{Bourgoin2015b} and airborne~\cite{Pugh2017}.